 Most Overrated First Round Dynasty Draft Pick

 Jeremy: For me, it’s John Ross.
 So, he runs fast… does that make him one of the top dynasty WRs in this class?
 Nope.
 I’ve seen him drafted as high as WR2.
 He’s ranked close to that as well, at WR3.
 I see the talent.
 I’ve watched the games and the highlights.
 But he has a long list of injuries (knee: torn ACL, torn meniscus and microfracture surgery; and labrum) and I don’t see the skinny, fragile fella avoiding them once he lines up in the pros.
+His last college season was his one good year.
 I never draft return guys in the first round and I rarely draft slot receivers in the first round.
 I don’t care that he ran the fastest 40-yard dash in NFL combine history.
 John Brown is better than John Ross – and the reason we love Brown is the low cost to buy.
 John Brown is not a WR1, and John Ross won’t be either.
 I would trade the opportunity to draft John Ross for John Brown plus… I’d even go for Jamison Crowder.
 And I think I hear Tyreek Hill saying, “@ImFasterThanYa on the field.”
 In this draft alone, I’d take JuJu Smith-Schuster and a couple other WRs ahead of Ross based on what I see as greater opportunity to become WR1s in dynasty.
 More than likely, I’d take a great RB followed by WR Taywan Taylor in later rounds.
 Even Curtis Samuel (RB or WR?) is a better pick.
 John Ross will end up as the trap of this rookie WR class.
 Over the 2017 NFL season, his stock is going to drop faster than Usain Bolt setting world records.

 John: It’s a toss-up between JuJu Smith-Schuster and Dalvin Cook – for opposite reasons.
 My disdain for Smith-Schuster is no secret.
 While I’ve always been lower than most, landing in Pittsburgh is probably ideal.
 On the other hand, Big Ben has got what, maybe two more years left?
 Then, who is going to be Smith-Schuster’s QB?
 For dynasty, his long-term potential takes a big hit.
 Cook couldn’t have landed in a worse spot.
 Minnesota just brought in Latavius Murray and they have an abomination of an offensive line.
 In PPR leagues, Cook may have some value, but he’s going to take a few years to appreciate and some new linemen to become fantasy relevant.
 I also hate Mike Williams’ landing in San Diego Los Angeles; the Chargers are just too crowded with pass-catching options.